A Detailed Comparison of the ‘Big Four’

 Picking the best site for you might be as simple as knowing what geographic area you want it to cover.
 Each of the big four are strongest in certain regions.

 - Ancestry’s records focus largely on the U.S., Mexico, the U.K., Australia and New Zealand, Germany, France, Italy, Sweden.
+See complete collection and areas covered here.

 - FamilySearch has excellent U.S. coverage, along with Mexico, Central and South America, and most of Europe.
+See complete collection and areas covered here.

 - FindMyPast focuses on the British Isles, so is definitely your best choice for England, Wales, Scotland, and Ireland.
 It also includes many records for emigres from the Isles to the U.S., Australia, New Zealand, and Canada.